williams-cs/swell/README.md

 [Link to documentation](https://williams-cs.github.io/swell/)
-## about
+## About
 This is an evaluator for SWELL.
 It is responsible for managing the program AST and provides a link between the parser and UI that helps manage ProDirect Manipulation.

-## building
+## Building
-Type `make` in the terminal and hit enter. 'make' will install the npm modules if necessary, remove the compiled files, recompile, and generate documentation.
+Type `make` in the terminal and hit enter. `make` will, if necessary, install the npm modules, remove the compiled files, recompile, and generate documentation.

 `make clean` will remove all the compiled files, documentation, and npm modules.
 If you're having any sort of issues, run this and then `make`.

 If you're still having issues and you're using VSC, close VSC, `make clean`, then `make`.
 If you're still having issues, Google.

+## Testing
+`make test` will compile and run all tests.
+Currently, two tests (both called *A draw test should evaluate to an error*) should evaluate to errors.
+All others should pass.

+Note that module and UI tests must be written in the UI test folder.
+The UI can be tested manually or with Selenium Webdriver.
+To use the debugger, Webdriver is best... if you can get it to work.

-## modules
+## Modules
 **How to Build a Module**
 1. Come up with a goal: draw a circle, write text, make a scene, etc, and a clever name for the module.
 2. Figure out how to check if these goals are complete.
 This will be the `checkGoal()` method in the module.